segment-boneyard/khaos/Readme.md

 ## Usage

-  The easiest way to use Khaos is to create a new project from a template on GitHub, for example using the [segmentio/khaos-node]() template...
+  The quickest way to get started using Khaos is to create a new project from a template on GitHub, for example using the [segmentio/khaos-node]() template...

     $ khaos segmentio/khaos-node my-new-project